Do you feel like you have no time for family devotions?

 And, when I think about this, I realize that “I’m too busy to have family devotions” is nothing but an excuse.

 Now, don’t get me wrong.
-I am not advocating that you quit your job so that you can spend an hour each afternoon preparing a 30 minute Bible lesson.
-I am not advocating super long family devotions in the evening, complete with the singing of the Doxology, an altar call, and a salvation testimony from your six year old.
+I am not saying that you should quit your job so that you can spend an hour each afternoon preparing a 30 minute Bible lesson.
+I am not suggesting that you should have super long family devotions in the evening, complete with the singing of the Doxology, an altar call, and a salvation testimony from your six year old.

-What I am advocating is spending at least five to ten minutes a day reading and discussing a few verses from the Bible with your family.
+What I am suggesting is spending at least five to ten minutes a day reading and discussing a few verses from the Bible with your family.

 Look at today’s schedule and write in family devotions for a 10-15 minute slot.
 Then, do it again for tomorrow.

 Aim for a time when your family can be consistent, so that you won’t forget.
 Some families choose to have family devotions at the breakfast table before the family scatters for the day, or at the dinner table, or before bed.
 If consistency is impossible, put a reminder for yourself on your phone so that you can make sure family devotions happens each day, even if it happens at different times.

 If you do not have 10 minutes in your day to dedicate to family devotions, take this matter to God in prayer.
 Ask Him what He wants you to let go of so that you can focus on teaching your kids His Words for a few minutes each day.